ahmet-ceng/Digit_Recognition/README.md

   -model.h5          -Model we created in saveModel.py
   -saveModel.py      -Preprocess the data and creates te model -predictGUI.py     -GUI to predict handwritten digits

+# Usage:
+  To use application, simply run predictGUI.py.

 # Language:
   Python